A Moooving Tribute From The Lands at Hillside Farms

 Myline Cosmo Cookie was born in 2008 and brought to the farm in April of 2009.
+She was the first lineback cow at the farm.
 The staff says she was sweet while also being intimidating.

 According to Executive Director Chet Mozloom, Cookie and her bloodline were the cornerstone of the herd, helping to make the farm what it is today.